X-Plane/xptools/src/WEDDocs/index.markdown

 When sending a bug report, please include as much information as possible----anything that the X‑Plane development crew might need to know in order to reproduce the malfunction.
 This includes (but is not limited to) the following information:

-1. The operating system being used
-1. The version of the program in question
-3. The hardware in use (if the issue only occurs when using certain hardware)
+1. The file `WED_log.txt` found in the same directory as the WED executable.
+    This file includes all hardware and software version information.
-4. The exact steps (as specific and step-by-step as possible) required to reproduce the problem
+2. All exact steps (as specific and step-by-step as possible) required to reproduce the problem.

 Additionally, before filing a bug report, please: